Saprang Kalayanamitr: TOT and CAT Telecom

 Under his leadership, TOT's performance dropped.
 Revenues for the first half of 2007 fell 13 percent year-on-year, while net profit fell 36.1 percent.
 Fixed line revenue dropped 16 percent, and public telephone and international call revenue by 30 percent each.

 As Chairman of CAT Telecom, Saprang was accused by the founders of PTV, a new satellite television station, of being behind CAT Telecom's refusal to grant an internet link from Bangkok to a satellite up-link station in Hong Kong.
 PTV was established by several ex-executives of the Thai Rak Thai party.
 CAT Telecom claimed that it never received PTV's application for internet access.

-Under Saprang's leadership, 80,000 subscribers of Thai Mobile, a TOT/CAT joint venture mobile phone operator, were cut off temporarily in early-May 2007 when owners TOT and CAT Telecom failed to pay bills to a major supplier.
+Under Saprang's leadership, 80,000 subscribers of Thai Mobile, a TOT/CAT joint venture mobile phone operator, were cut off temporarily in early May 2007 when owners TOT and CAT Telecom failed to pay bills to a major supplier.
 Thai Mobile had accumulated significant losses and the company was not able to make its debt payments or supplier payments.
 The partners had stopped payments to the supplier, Samart Corporation, for nearly a year, until Samart threatened to suspend services within three days.
 After no payment, it delivered on its threat.
 TOT was subsequently able to negotiate with Samart to restart the service.

 Airports of Thailand

 Purging of AoT management

 A week after Saprang hinted at a reshuffle of AoT top management, AoT President Chotisak Asapaviriya was forced to resign, citing health reasons, while the Directors of Suvarnabhumi Airport and AoT Commercial Operations were dismissed.
-Police Commissioner General Seripisut Temiyavej was appointed as an AoT Director.
+Police Commissioner General Seripisut Temiyavej was appointed an AoT Director.